Ron Delany

-Ronald Michael Delany (born 6 March 1935) is an Irish former athlete who specialised in middle-distance running.
+Ronald Michael Delany (6 March 1935 – 11 March 2026) was an Irish athlete who specialised in middle-distance running.
 He won a gold medal in the 1500 metres at the 1956 Summer Olympics.
 He later earned a bronze medal in the 1500 metres event at the 1958 European Athletics Championships in Stockholm.

 Delany also competed at the 1954 European Athletics Championships in Bern and the 1960 Summer Olympics, though he was less successful on these occasions.
 He retired from competitive athletics in 1962.
-Delany is one of Ireland's most recognisable Olympians and international ambassadors.
+Delany was one of Ireland's most recognisable Olympians and international ambassadors.